BitTacklr/Projac/README.md

 # Projac & Paramol

-Projac provides a set of simple abstractions that allow one to write projections targeting relational databases (only support for Microsoft SQL Server at this point).
+Projac provides a set of simple abstractions that allow one to write projections targeting relational databases.
 It doesn't shove any ```IEventHandler<T>```, ```IHandle<T>```, or ```IMessageHandler<T>``` down your throat.
-Use your own or the ones provided by the framework you're integrating with.
-Paramol provides abstractions to capture the essence of statements to send to a relational database, along with a fluent syntax to author them (only support for Microsoft SQL Server at this point).
+Use your own or the ones provided by the framework you're integrating with, or use the declarative style.
+Paramol provides abstractions to capture the essence of statements to send to a relational database, along with a fluent syntax to author them.
+At this point in time only Microsoft SQL Server is supported.
+You're free to contribute a typed syntax for other relational databases.

-It's on NuGet already: [CSharp version](https://www.nuget.org/packages/Projac/))
+It's on NuGet already: [Projac](https://www.nuget.org/packages/Projac/) - [Paramol](https://www.nuget.org/packages/Paramol/)

+# Basics

 ## SqlNonQueryCommand & SqlQueryCommand

 Abstracts the text and the parameters to be sent to the database.
-Both non-query (INSERT, UPDATE, DELETE) and query (SELECT) text statements/procedures are supported, but as a word of advice, you should generally bias towards non-query statements, since they're the only ones that make sense for writing projections that perform well.
+Both non-query (INSERT, UPDATE, DELETE) and query (SELECT) text statements/procedures are supported, but as a word of advice, you should generally bias towards the non-query ones, since they're the only ones that make sense for writing projections that perform well.
+They use the ``System.Data.Common`` types such that the command execution code is - in theory - reusable across various ``ADO.NET providers``.

 ## TSql